 At contact the palm opens up towards the target on serve.

-Pronation has now started and will continue if done correctly to the point of full pronation where the palm and strings face the left side of the court.
+Pronation has now started and will continue if done correctly to the point of full pronation where the palm and strings face the right side of the court.

 For many WTA players this is the main issue they face on serve, not achieving the full range of motion with full pronation.

 One of the main causes of serve breakdown or even worse, injury from the serve is an incorrect finish or follow through.

 When you hit your serve, your body should be in a relaxed state and the follow through should be relaxed and allow the arm and body to slow down in a natural way using the correct muscle groups.